heatherleblanc98-dev/Modular-Regional-Stability-Frameworks-List/README.md

 Editorial Review Pending: A final editorial and technical consistency review is currently pending and will be completed within the next 24 hours.

-Supplemental Files: Additional supporting documentation and appendices may be submitted during this 24-hour window to complete the full package
+Supplemental Files: Additional supporting documentation and appendices may be submitted during this 24-hour window to complete the full package.